-Launched over 140 years ago by hairdresser and beauty professional, Franz Stroher, the Wella Company has developed into a leading beauty company compromised of a family of iconic brands.
+Launched over 140 years ago by hairdresser and beauty professional, Franz Stroher, the Wella Company has developed into a leading beauty company comprised of a family of iconic brands.

 Franz Ströher establishes his self-named business for the manufacture and sale of hair tulle in Rothenkirchen, Germany.
 Used as the base for wigs, Ströher capitalized on his experiences in fashionable Paris and the technical training of the Vogtland lace-makers to drive the business (later known as Wella).